Kev-gp/published-notes/content/Blogs/The Two-Thirds Average Game.md

 Let the number we choose be a variable $x$.
 What may first come to mind is that $x=100$ should not be chosen since if everyone had decided on $100$, then $\frac{2}{3}$ of the average will give us about $67$.
 This becomes the highest possible average that could possibly occur.
 As such, we should not be selecting any $x>67$, if we're being **rational**, that is.
 (In proper terms, we'd say that the strategy of choosing a number above 67 is *weakly dominated* by the strategy of choosing the number 67 itself).

 It may seem trivial to assume we're rational.
 But as my professor had remarked in the following week's lecture: "I have the results with me, but do you guys think there were any of you who actually picked a number above 67?"
-Immediately, several heads bowed down, guiltily acknowledging their own irrationality.
+Immediately, several heads bowed down, guiltily acknowledging their own irrationality…

 Now suppose we made another assumption: